ashleydavis/personal-web-page/index.md

 Welcome to the personal web site of **Ashley Davis**.

-Software craftsman, author and routine dabbler in financial markets.
+Software craftsman, author, CTO of [Sortal](https://www.sortal.io) and routine dabbler in financial markets.

 [Follow me on Twitter](https://twitter.com/ashleydavis75)